prashantkumarpro/procodrr-nodejs-course/README.md

-## Complete Backend With Node.js – Notes by Hameed Khan
+## Complete Backend With Node.js – Notes by Hameed Khan and I'm getting the benifites.
+I don't need to make notes.
+A big thanks to Hameed Khan

 These notes are a mix of my personal understanding and content generated using ChatGPT and DeepSeek.